 Boost your Wi-Fi

-Having a fast internet connection is an absolute necessity when you’re working from your home office, especially when you’re relying heavily on video chat to stay connected with your team.
+Having a fast internet connection is an absolute necessity when you're working from your home office, especially when you're relying heavily on video chat to stay connected with your team.
+When working from home, you may be wondering how to improve your Wi-Fi signal.
 If your Wi-Fi is slow or sluggish, try these do-it-yourself adjustments to your router to speed things up.